Sean0418/connectopy/docs/source/index.rst

 Brain Connectome Documentation
 ==============================

-**brain-connectome** is a Python package for analyzing brain structural and functional connectomes from the Human Connectome Project (HCP).
+**connectopy** is a Python package for analyzing brain structural and functional connectomes from the Human Connectome Project (HCP).

 .. toctree::